$p$-adic Dynamics of Hecke Operators on Modular Curves: Dynamics of on ordinary points

 Let $\tilde{\uE}=(\tilde{E},\tilde{P}) \in D(\uE)$.
 It follows from the construction of $\omega^\ast$ that $(\omega^\ast)^m(\tilde{\uE})=\tilde{\uE}$ if and only if $\tilde{\omega}^m\in \End(E)$ can be lifted to an endomorphism of $\tilde{E}$.
-If $\tilde{\omega}^m$ is not an integer, this is equivalent to $\tilde{\uE}$ being a quasi-canonical lift with endomorphism ring containing $\ZZ[\tilde{\omega}^m]\subset \End(E)$, i.e., $\tilde{\uE}$ being a quasi-canonical lift of conductor dividing $[\calO_K:\ZZ[\tilde{\omega}^m]]$.
-In terms of the Serre-Tate coordinate, we have already seen in the proof of Proposition \ref{prop: qc} that $(1+t(\tilde{\uE}))^{p^a}=1$ if and only if $\tilde{E}$ is a quasi-canonical lift of conductor dividing $p^a\gerf(E)$.
+If $\tilde{\omega}^m$ is not an integer, this is equivalent to $\tilde{\uE}$ being a quasi-canonical lift with endomorphism ring containing $\ZZ[\tilde{\omega}^m]\subset \End(E)$, i.e.,~$\tilde{\uE}$ being a quasi-canonical lift of conductor dividing $[\calO_K:\ZZ[\tilde{\omega}^m]]$.
+In terms of the Serre-Tate coordinate, we have already seen in the proof of Proposition \ref{prop: qc} that $(1+t(\tilde{\uE}))^{p^a}=1$ if and only if~$\tilde{E}$ is a quasi-canonical lift of conductor dividing $p^a\gerf(E)$.
 If $\tilde{\omega}^m$ is an integer then every point is $m$-periodic.
 The rest follows immediately. \end{proof}

-\begin{cor} The $T_\ell$-forward orbit of any singular moduli $\tilde\uE$ with ordinary reduction and conductor $p^a\mathfrak{f}(\tilde \uE)$ is a discrete set, intersecting each residue disc at a finite set contained in the $p^a$-roots of unity (relative to the Serre-Tate coordinate).
+\begin{cor} The $T_\ell$-forward orbit of any CM point $\tilde\uE$ with ordinary reduction and conductor $p^a\mathfrak{f}(\tilde \uE)$ is a discrete set, intersecting each residue disc at a finite set contained in the $p^a$-roots of unity (relative to the Serre-Tate coordinate).
 The prime-to-$\ell$ part of the conductor of the endomorphism ring in such an orbit is an invariant. \end{cor}